DaniiloLacerda/daniilolacerda/README.md

 📚 I have also learning **React Native**.
 I like project architecture, writing clean code and applying good practices.

-🎮 I'm a gamer and my favorite game is Legue of legends.

 ---

 Technologies that i known: